engineyard/ey-docs/pages/manage-database-backups.md

 ## Download a file

-If you want to download the backup file you just created, read the [[Download a Database Backup|download-a-database-backup]] article.
+If you want to download the backup file you just created, see [[Download a Database Backup|database-download]].

 -------

-GOO TO KEEP FOR A LITTLE WHILE
+GOOD TO KEEP FOR A LITTLE WHILE

 ## Locate Backups